liuming7/HeldLight/README.md

 # HeldLight

-This plugin can automaticlly sort your backpack or chests in gameplay.
+This plugin can automaticlly add light on players' position.
 This plugin is suitable with Minecraft BDS v1.19.41 .

 ## Usage